About the Catalogue

 Jazz and its related genres are my favourite types of music.
 I created this site so I can share my interest in jazz and album recommendations with others.
 For a full list of albums in plain text, along with any other (non-jazz) albums in my music collection, click here.

 I am always looking to broaden my musical horizons, so I would be glad to hear your listening suggestions.
 Feel free to contact me through my main website.

 Notes and Omissions

-My jazz library has a lack of various periods and sub-genres, including early jazz (eg. pre-30s, ragtime, New Orleans, dixieland), vocal jazz, post-70s jazz (eg. avant-garde, free jazz, fusion) and modern/active musicians.
+My jazz library has a lack of various periods and sub-genres, including early jazz (eg. pre-30s, ragtime, New Orleans, dixieland), vocal jazz, and post-80s genre jazz (eg. avant-garde, free jazz, fusion).
+There are also very few modern/active musicians.

 Recommended Books and Movies

 Jazz: A Film by Ken Burns

 Running at over 1000 minutes, this 10-part documentary series contains tons of information and interesting stories.
 Although its treatment of post-50s material is somewhat unbalanced, it does a great job covering the beginnings of jazz up through the start of bebop.
 It’s a bit of a time investment, but I definitely think it’s worth the watch.